dzeto/chivesweave-analytics/README.md

 **3. Access the application by opening the "index.php" file in your web browser.**

 By following these simple instructions, you'll be able to get your ChivesWeave Multiple Wallets Tracker up and running in no time, providing you with a convenient and accurate way to monitor your mining operations.

+# Inaccurate USD Values (!)
+Please note that the USD values currently displayed are not accurate.
+This discrepancy arises from the fact that the XWE coin is not yet listed on any market, making the price per token unknown.
+We will ensure that correct values are promptly updated as soon as ChivesWeave is listed on its first market.
+Thank you for your understanding, and we look forward to providing you with accurate and up-to-date information once it becomes available.